akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

   a @scala[`ClassTag` parameter (probably source compatible)]@java[`interceptMessageClass` parameter].
   `interceptMessageType` method in `BehaviorInterceptor` is replaced with this @scala[`ClassTag`]@java[`Class`] parameter.
 * `Behavior.orElse` has been removed because it wasn't safe together with `narrow`.
+* `StashBuffer`s are now created with `Behaviors.withStash` rather than instantiating directly

 #### Akka Typed Stream API changes